-In this paper, we study weak values from a quantum-logical viewpoint to clarify what they are.
-Moreover, we investigate the validity of counter-factual statements on Hardy's paradox in terms of weak values.
-The followings are concluded: (i) Weak value (\ref{eq:teigi}) with a projection operator $\hat A$ is a (conditional) probability if and only if $[|\Psi\rangle\langle \Psi |,\hat A]=0$ or $[|\Phi\rangle\langle \Phi |,\hat A]=0$ or $[|\Psi\rangle\langle\Psi |,|\Phi\rangle\langle\Phi |]=0$. (ii) Strange values (complex numbers and real numbers except between 0 and 1) do not appear if the weak value is a (conditional) probability. (iii) We can not evaluate the validity of counter-factual statements on Hardy's paradox by means of weak measurement. (iv) Whether the product of two observables may be regarded as an observable in practical measurement is determined by comparing the weak value of their commutator with the error of the measurement. v)We can not measure noncommuting observables even by weak measurement.
+In this study, we study weak values from a quantum-logical viewpoint to clarify what they represent.
+Moreover, we investigate the validity of the counterfactual statements of Hardy's paradox, which are based on weak values.
+The following conclusions are reached: (i) the weak value (\ref{eq:teigi}) that is associated with a projection operator $\hat A$ is a (conditional) probability if and only if $[|\Psi\rangle\langle \Psi |,\hat A]=0$, $[|\Phi\rangle\langle \Phi |,\hat A]=0$ or $[|\Psi\rangle\langle\Psi |,|\Phi\rangle\langle\Phi |]=0$. (ii) Strange weak values (complex numbers and real numbers that are not between 0 and 1) may only appear if they are not (conditional) probabilities. (iii) The validity of the counter factual statements of Hardy's paradox has not been evaluated in terms of weak values.

-In the second section, we investigate weak values of projection operators and present conditions where they are regarded as conditional probabilities.
-Hardy's paradox is examined in the third section.
-Its counter-factual interpretation in terms of weak values and experiments which have proven them are discussed there.
-Our conclusion is in the last section.
+In the second section, we investigate the weak values of projection operators and present the conditions where they are regarded as conditional probabilities.
+Hardy's paradox is examined in the third section, and its counterfactual interpretation based on weak values is also discussed there.
+The last section is our conclusion.